JessHung323/cse15l-lab-reports/lab_report_03.md

 - This fixed the bug as originally the `0` in the method argument asks the method to add the second argument to the first position of the arraylist.
 By removing the optional index argument, `.add()` adds to the end of the arraylist by default, hence preserving the order as desired.

 ### Part 2
 I choose to look further into the command `grep`.
-Here are 4 different and interesting ways to work with the `grep` command:
+I asked ChatGPT to give me some different and interesting ways to work with the `grep` command:
 1. `grep -r --exclude-dir='excluded_dir' 'pattern' /path/to/directory`
     - ```
         (base) jessica@Jessicas-Air-3 technical % grep -r --include='*.txt' --exclude-dir='biomed' '' . | head -n 5